telliott99/genealogy/g11/valentine_hollingsworth.md

 Valentine (and son) are [not](http://homepages.rootsweb.com/~jayken/hollingsworth/hr/88240224.htm?cj=1&netid=cj&o_xid=0000584978&o_lid=0000584978&o_sch=Affiliate+External) on the passenger list of the Antelope.
 But since this is the only vessel of Penn's which sailed in 1682 from an Irish port, it seems likely they came on it.

-According to [this](https://www.wikitree.com/wiki/Space:Antelope%2C_sailing_of_1682), Valentine and his wife and four children made the voyage:  Katherine, Thomas, Samuel and Mary, along with a son-in-law and indentured servant.
+According to [wikitree](https://www.wikitree.com/wiki/Space:Antelope%2C_sailing_of_1682), Valentine and his wife and four children made the voyage:  Katherine, Thomas, Samuel and Mary, along with a son-in-law and indentured servant.

 There are three more generations!
-According to [this](https://www.wikitree.com/wiki/Hollingsworth-33), Valentine's father was
+According to [wikitree](https://www.wikitree.com/wiki/Hollingsworth-33), Valentine's parents were:

 <b>Henry Parker Hollingsworth</b>